-This guide provides a look at some of the best ski resorts and how to get there.
+This guide provides a look at some of the best places to go snowboarding and skiing in Japan.

 Perfect snow to hit the slopes